projectfluent/fluent.js/README.md

 Get Involved
 ------------
-L20n is open-source, MPL 2-licensed.
+L20n is open-source, licensed under the Apache License, Version 2.0.
 We encourage everyone to take a look at our code and we'll listen to your feedback.

 We use Bugzilla to track our work.
 Visit our [Tracking] page for a collection of useful links and information about our release planning.
 You can also go